kkingwoo/TARVa/README.md

 ## Limitations and Considerations

 - This tool was created for and tested on datasets from the [__Religious Orders Study/Memory and Aging Project (ROSMAP)__](https://dss.niagads.org/cohorts/religious-orders-study-memory-and-aging-project-rosmap/).
-While the code works for the ROSMAP dataset in computing envrinments comparable to the testing environment,  it is not yet generalizable to other datasets or computing environments.
-Further more, Analysis Set 2 was added on later in the project but could be integrated with Analysis set 1 so that all conditions and tissues can be assessed simultaneously.
+While the code works for the ROSMAP dataset in computing environments comparable to the testing environment,  it is not yet generalizable to other datasets or computing environments.
+Analysis Set 2 was added on later in the project but could be integrated with Analysis set 1 so that all conditions and tissues can be assessed simultaneously.

 - Current goals for development include the following:
   – fix code and database redundancies